 An evening of mulled wine and mince pies at the Koestler Arts Centre.
-This is the perfect opportunity to look around the arts centre and to buy fantastic and original artworks as Christmas presents.
+This event gave visitors the opportunity to look around our arts centre in West London and to buy original artworks as Christmas presents.

-We will also be selling Christmas cards by our prison associates, made for our 2018 Christmas Card Competition.
+We also showcased the winners of our 2018 Christmas Card Competition, designed by our prison associates.
 Koestler Associates are people in prisons, secure hospitals and detention centres who have joined our membership scheme to receive regular updates and opportunities to support our work.

-The winning design by a prisoner at HMP Edinburgh has been printed in packs of 10 which can be purchased for £10 at the event, or online.
-Exclusively available at the event will be the other entries to the competition, unique handmade cards which we will be selling for £5 each.
+The winning design, by a prisoner at HMP Edinburgh, was printed in packs of 10 which were available to purchase for £10 at the event or online.
+Other entries to the competition were exclusively available at the event to purchase for £5 each as unique handmade cards.

 Voices from Prison

-An evening of performances of work from the 2018 Koestler Awards, part of London Literature Festival.
+An evening of performances of work from the 2018 Koestler Awards, as part of London Literature Festival.

-Come and hear some of the unique and diverse work entered into this year’s award scheme, on the occasion of our Southbank Centre exhibition, I’m Still Here.
+Our annual Voices from Prison event showcased the unique and diverse work entered into the 2018 award scheme, on the occasion of our 2018 Southbank Centre exhibition, I’m Still Here.

 I’m Still Here: Synergy Theatre Project

-A showcase of extracts from three new plays from across the UK which were read and judged by a panel of theatre professionals and ex-prisoners.
+The plays were read and judged by a panel of theatre professionals and ex-prisoners.

-We are delighted to be participating in Open House London 2018.
-Our headquarters in the former governor’s house at the gates of HM Prison Wormwood Scrubs in East Acton will be opening its doors to the public.
+We were delighted to participate in Open House London 2018, opening the doors of our headquarters in the former governor’s house at the gates of HM Prison Wormwood Scrubs in East Acton.

-Artworks from the 52 categories in this year’s Koestler Awards will be for sale throughout our three-storey building.
-Come to see paintings, sculptures, textile art, ceramics and much more from prisons, detention centres and secure hospitals across the country.
+Artworks from the 52 categories in this year’s Koestler Awards were for sale throughout our three-storey building, including paintings, sculptures, textile art, ceramics and much more from prisons, detention centres and secure hospitals across the country.

 I’m Still Here: Opening Festival

-Come to the opening festival of our exhibition at Southbank Centre, I’m Still Here.
-This year’s exhibition has been curated by prisoners’ families, and will offer a unique insight into their experiences.
+The opening festival of our 2018 exhibition at Southbank Centre, I’m Still Here.
+Our 2018 exhibition was curated by prisoners’ families, and offered a unique insight into their experiences.

-We are launching the exhibition with performances, speeches, a Pop-up Shop with artworks from the Koestler Awards and guided tours of the exhibition led by our ex-prisoner hosts.
+We launched the exhibition with performances, speeches, a Pop-up Shop with artworks from the Koestler Awards and guided tours of the exhibition led by our ex-prisoner hosts.